Color Psychology: The Role of Color in Emotional Responses

 Angry Colors

-They’re also known as dark colors linked to frustration, aggression, and anger.
+Angry colors, also known as dark colors, are linked to frustration, aggression, and anger.
 They include dark red, brown, and black.
 Black is often associated with sophistication, power, and mystery.

 In contrast, humans perceive it as an aggressive, threatening color.
 While brown has a sense of stability, it may evoke melancholy and sadness.
 Dark red is intense but linked to aggression and anger.